-Why learn about business ethics and corporate social responsibility?
+Why explain the importance of business ethics and corporate social responsibility?

 The car company Volkswagen (which is part of the larger Volkswagen Group) indicates that its goal is “to offer attractive, safe, and environmentally sound vehicles that can compete in an increasingly tough market and set world standards in their respective class.”